 Rescue, CPR, and First Aid Training

 While swim lessons are designed to help mitigate risk for something happening, it’s also important to make sure that you have the proper training should something occur.
-Make sure that you have a well stocked First Aid kit handy and that the adult supervising has training in both CPR and basic First Aid to be able to take care of cuts, sprains, and bruises but also identify when something needs the next level of care.
+Make sure that you have a well-stocked First Aid kit handy and that the adult supervising has training in both CPR and basic First Aid to be able to take care of cuts, sprains, and bruises but also identify when something needs the next level of care.
+If CPR has to be administered, the proper protocol must take place to ensure that it is done correctly.
+A song can be listened to/remembered as CPR is being done to keep up with the pace, apparently Guns ‘n’ Roses song Paradise City is a good CPR song to do this to, so keeping that in mind will help immensely.

 Additionally, make sure that emergency numbers are also clearly marked inside the First Aid kit.